 Texas to name and shame drunks on Twitter

 Mel Gibson better stay away

 A Texan county has come up with a rather innovative way of keeping drunk drivers off the roads during the holiday season, and no, it does not involve shotguns.

-information could affect their right for a fair trial.
+However, the plans are also drawing flack from legal experts who believe publishing such information just isn't fair considering the presumption of innocence and whatnot.
+Several lawyers are a bit worried that innocent people could end up on the list and that publishing such information could affect their right for a fair trial.
 Since we don't like lawyers or drunk drivers, we still think it's a good idea.